magnus-bjornsson/jekyll-forestryio-poc/_posts/2019-02-07-welcome-to-jekyll.markdown

 \#=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+Testing new user commit.

 Check out the [Jekyll docs](https://jekyllrb.com/docs/home) for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo](https://github.com/jekyll/jekyll).
 If you have questions, you can ask them on [Jekyll Talk](https://talk.jekyllrb.com/).

 This is a new edit using the forestry.io interface.
 This is pretty sweet!
 Check out the **bold** and _italics._

     Code blocks are also possible.

 As well as links to [google](https://www.google.com "google link") for example.
 You can even do block quotes:

 > "I felt that this quote needed extra emphasis."